slatedocs/slate/source/includes/_investors.md

 2).
 Extract the JavaScript asset's URL from the request above and include it in your page.

-   _Please note: The inclusion of the script import must be made after inclusion of the HTML in the previous step._
+   _Please note that the inclusion of the script import must be made after inclusion of the HTML in the previous step._

    e.g `<script src="{{uiData.scriptSrc}}"></script>`